Meet Clara Amfo – Strictly Come Dancing 2020 contestant and BBC Radio 1 presenter

 Putting her own twist on Cardi B and Meg Thee Stallion’s new song WAP, she then commented: “Waltzing A** Person.”

-Strictly Come Dancing is on Saturday at 7:15pm and Sunday at 7:25pm.
+Strictly Come Dancing continues on Sunday at 7:25pm.
 If you’re looking for something to watch tonight, check out our TV Guide.